Podcasting can be overwhelming when you’re getting started so we’ve created this guide to walk you through that process.

 I’m going to give you the best options for no budget (free), small budget ($100), decent budget ($300), and my current recording setup ($500+).
-No matter which microphone you decide to use it’s almost as important to have a recording environment that will help you produce great sounding audio.
+No matter which microphone you decide to use it’s almost as important to have a recording environment that will help you produce great-sounding audio.

-Try to avoid recording in big open areas: No matter what microphone you use, a large open area will most likely have lots of echo which won’t sound great.
+Try to avoid recording in big open areas: No matter what microphone you use, a large open area will most likely have lots of echoes which won’t sound great.
 If you do have to record in a large area, try to get as close to your microphone as possible.

 Record in your closet (podcloset!): Don’t be afraid to snuggle up with your hanging clothing.
 You can get some really solid audio quality from your closet.
 (This may be harder if you host an interview show, in which case, a closet may not be an option for you.)